SoftlySplinter/zProfessions/01_hlasm.md

 ### Arithimetic
 Arithmetic is performed in a wide variety of ways on z/Architecture:

-* Fixed point (including logical) -> performed in GPRs
+* Fixed point (including logical) &rarr; performed in GPRs
-* Packed decimal -> performed in memory
+* Packed decimal &rarr; performed in memory
-* Binary and Hexidecimal floating point -> performed in FPRs
+* Binary and Hexidecimal floating point &rarr; performed in FPRs

 Fixed point arithimetic: